ZygyGames/slate/source/index.html.md

 Upline, Trainer, and all downlines are available.

 This endpoint is paginated, meaning only a maximum of `per` users are returned.
-By passing in `page`, you can select which group of uses are returned.
+By passing in `page`, you can select which group of users are returned.

+By passing `user_ids`, the endpoint will only return the included users.

 > Example request